 Test Results

-We do not contact patients about their results.
-We cannot always give full results over the phone.
-If the result requires further discussion, we will offer you an appointment.
 Due to our confidentiality and data protection policies, we will only give results to the person who has had the test.

-X-rays, scans and MRI results can take up to 21 days
+x-rays, scans and MRI results can take up to 21 days

 Try the NHS App